-- A campus with high perimeter and internal security.
-The school’s priority is the safety of the pupils
+- A campus with a high perimeter fence and internal security.
+The school’s priority is the safety of the pupils.

-- A secure and enclosed playground with a safe surface and age-appropriate play equipment
+- A fun, secure and enclosed playground with a safe surface and age-appropriate play equipment.

-As is the case in the best of British private education, much of our students’ work is displayed around the school, giving them ownership and pride.
+As is the case in the best of British private education, much of our students’ work is displayed around the school, giving them both ownership and pride of their achievements.

 Year 3 Teacher

 For the past 20 years I have been working as an EYFS specialist, as well as a Key Stage 1 teacher.
 As a mother of 4, I have had the pleasure of understanding that all children experience the world around them in unique and different ways.
 Celebrating various learning styles is the foundation from which planning interesting lessons stems in my classroom.
 Creating a vibrant and happy environment makes learning (and teaching!) rewarding and fun!

 I am very delighted to be working with Year 6.
 I am originally from Canada and have been fortunate enough to have, been able to teach in many overseas positions including Dubai, Macau, and recently in Beijing before moving to Moscow.
 I look forward to creating a vibrant and enthusiastic classroom for the students of EIS.

 Year 2 Teacher/Senior Teacher